h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 A typical CNN has two parts:

-1. A **Convilitonal Base** is structured by a stack of convolutional and pooling layers, and the goal of this stack is to generate features from the image (input).
+1. A **Convolutional Base** is structured by a stack of convolutional and pooling layers, and the goal of this stack is to generate features from the image (input).

-2. A **Classifier** is formed by fully connected layers.
+2. A **Classifier** is formed by fully connected layers which classify the input image based on the convolutional base's features.
 The Classifier's goal is to classify the image based on the detected features.

 The following image shows the architecture of a model based on CNNs.
 It is important to note that this illustration is a simplified version that fits this text's purposes (the illustration doesn't capture the complexity of the model's architecture).